Smealm/hydra-launcher-stuff/README.md

 # hydra-launcher-stuff
-stuff relating to hydra launcher, mainly just ideas i had for it with primitave examples of such ideas where applicable
+stuff relating to [hydra launcher](https://hydralauncher.gg/), mainly just ideas i had for it with primitave examples of such ideas where applicable

+ideas:

+1.